theonlykmac200/project_one-/README.md

 ## Issues and Resolutions

 - Github presented me with a few challeges early on with push and pulls that were human error but caused delays in project plan  Npt heavy delays, just wasted time figuring it out.
+- Github pages didn't deploy and despite research on my own, unable to solve it.
+Had to use a token to get help on this one.